I found this book extremely interesting to explain the popularity of

 There are different theories on why individuals invent new cults: mental illness, business plan (or sexual privileges) or just group interaction (the "subcultural" movements, like gangs and like the Peoples Temple of Jim Jones).

 The book shows that religious innovation is rampant in the Western states, from Alaska down to California, where church membership is very low.
 Nonetheless, all the main cults that you can name were founded on the East Coast: the Church of New Jerusalem, followers of the Swedish medium Emanuel Swedenborg, formed in 1817 in Boston; in 1849 the three sisters Leah, Maggie and Kate Fox launched the fad of seances (i.e. spiritualism) near New York (Walt Whitman, socialists and utopian communes adopted spiritualism at the turn of the century); Christian Science (the Church of Christ Scientist), founded in 1879 by Mary Baker Eddy , who was a student of Phineas Parkhurst Quimby in Maine, who was in turn a student of Mesmerism (Franz Mesmer); Theosophy, founded by in 1875 in New York by Helena Petrovna Blavatsky; the Ancient and Mystical Order of the Rosae Crucis, a Rosicrucian secret society modeled after the Freemasons founded in 1915 in New York by Harvey Spencer Lewis and May Banks-Stacy; Scientology, founded in New Jersey in 1954 by Ron Hubbard.
 The 1893 world parliament of religion in Chicago imported several cults in the USA, notably Baha'i.
 The following year Thornton Chase, originally a Colorado Swedenborgian, became the first Bah 'ˇ convert in the Western world.
 Originally, the West Coast ruled only in the field of UFO cults.
-By the 1980s Christian Science's leading state was California, followed by Oregon and Washington, Theosophy's leading state was Washington followed by California, Baha'i's leading state was again California (Thornton Chase had moved to Los Angeles in 1909) followed by Oregon.
+By the 1980s Christian Science's leading state was California, followed by Oregon and Washington, Theosophy's leading state was Washington followed by California, the leading state of the Baha'i faith was again California (Thornton Chase had moved to Los Angeles in 1909) followed by Oregon.
 And one of the largest new religions in the world, transcendental meditation, started out in California (in 1965 when Maharishi Mahesh Yogi founded the Students' International Meditation Society in Los Angeles, followed in 1966 by the Hari Krishna movement founded in New York by A. C. Bhaktivedanta Swami Prabhupada).
 Many of the psychedelic movements born in California mutated into religious movements.
 Timothy Leary founded "exo-psychology" and Richard Alpert became a Hindu guru, Baba Ram Dass.

 Trivia: a 1926 census showed that most cult members were women, and, in fact, women had founded several of these successful cults.